 An additional portion of the District's net position represents resources that are subject to external restrictions on how they may be used.
 The remaining balance of net position, which is unrestricted, is in a deficit due to the significant net pension liability required to be recorded beginning fiscal year 2015.
-Although the unrestricted net position is a deficit balance of (\$10,689,678) at June 30, 2017, the District's cash reserves, as seen in the following chart, were not affected by this accounting change and continue to be healthy.
+Although the unrestricted net position is a deficit balance of (\$11,235,524) at June 30, 2018, the District continues to maintain sufficient cash reserves and has adequate resources to meet all current obligations.
+The District's cash reserves can be seen on the following chart.

-Statement of Revenues.
-The Expenses, and Changes in Net Position reflects the results of operations for the fiscal year ended June 30, 2017.
-It shows the various revenues and expenses, both operating and reconciling non-operating, the beginning net position amount to the ending net position amount.
-This is shown on the Statement of Net Position described above.
+The Statement of Revenues.
+Expenses, and Changes in Net Position reflects the results of operations for the fiscal year ended June 30, 2018.
+It shows the various revenues and expenses. both operating and nonoperating, reconciling the position beginning net amount to the ending net position amount as presented on the Statement of Net Position.